Hello Auburn and Waverly Family Members!

 - For Auburn residents, only essential visits are permitted (those related to situations in which is a resident may be terminal or receiving critical medical services).

 - We are still trying to accommodate video chats by appointment.
-Please call us with a time that works for you and we will do our best to accommodate.
+Please call us with a time that works for both of you and we will do our best to make it work.
 Please remember we only have a short amount of time to allocate to these calls.

 - This week our recreation department will be implementing activities slowly with social distancing rules in place as we are aware of our residents mental well-being.